Exercise-induced pulmonary hemorrhage: Management and treatment

 Furosemide (trade name: Lasix) administered prior to racing or strenuous exercise in Thoroughbred and Standardbred racehorses reduces the severity EIPH in 68% of horses.
 Up to 85% of Thoroughbred racehorses in the United States have been administered furosemide at least once during their racing career.
 Furosemide decreases pulmonary arterial pressure via its diuretic effects, bronchodilates, and redistributes blood flow during exercise.
 It reduces EIPH ranging from 90% at sub-maximal exercise and about 50% at maximal exercise intensities.
 However, over time, it causes electrolyte imbalances and has reduced effectiveness.
 Furosemide is prohibited in competing horses in some countries, and by the International Olympic Committee.
 The United States and Canada are the only countries which permit furosemide use during racing.

 Other vascular agents such as nitric oxide (NO), n-nitro-l-arginine methyl ester (L-Name), nitroglycerin, NO + phosphodiesterase inhibitors (e.g., sildenafil), and endothelin receptor antagonists have no effect, and in some cases worsen of the EIPH.

-A non-pharmacological nasal strip, applied prophylactically, variably reduces EIPH, depending on the severity of EIPH in an individual horse, and the duration and intensity of the exercise bout.
-The strip minimizes the increase in resistance to breathing, and the work of breathing as exercise intensity increases.
-There is synergy with the nasal strip in combination with furosemide.
-The strip has a spring-like action that mechanically supports and maintains the size of the nasal passage at its narrowest part, the nasal valve.
-Resistance to breathing doubles during intense or long-duration endurance exercise, with >50% of the total resistance originating at the nasal passages.
-Decreased resistance reduces the airway forces across the pulmonary capillary membrane, reducing the EIPH.
-Use of the strip is permitted by the FEI, and in U.S. horse racing.